djalmajr07/topbottombank/README.md

 # **CONCLUSIONS**
-By applying LTR(learn to rank), which consists in rank the base in most prone clients to churn, it was possible to analyse their range and pass some option to business team healping them to decide in which scenario it's the best to offer an coupon and try to recover the client and of course understand better how their clients behave when tend to leave the bank.
+By applying LTR(learn to rank), which consists in rank the base in most prone clients to churn, it was possible to analyse their range and pass some options to business team act helping them to decide in which scenario it's the best to offer an coupon and try to recover the client and of course understand better how their clients behave when tend to leave the bank.

 # **LESSONS LEARNED**